Cessna 185 Skywagon

 Recommended Downloads

-My FSE Tanks variant is available to downloadable from GitHub or discuss if on the FSEconomy Forums.
+My FSE Tanks variant is available to downloadable from GitHub or discuss it on the FSEconomy Forums.
+Also included is a second variant that FSEconomy maps to the Cessna 182 Skylane.
 My variant is based on the included (wheel) “fairing” model.

 One of the nices changes in MSFS 2024 is that variants and liveries are now separated, so liveries should work with my variant above without other changes.